-So, does eyeshadow expire?
+Does eyeshadow expire?

 Yes, your eyeshadow does expire, so you need to keep an eye on it.
-Generally—depending on what kind it is—make-up is made to last between one month to two years.
+Generally—depending on what kind it is—make-up is made to last somewhere between one month to two years.
 Eyeshadow, especially powdered eyeshadow, is a lot longer lasting though, and usually doesn’t expire for two to three years.
 However, this timeline shortens a bit when it comes to cream or water-based eyeshadow.
 Some of these products, such as cream eyeshadow, contain oils, which can break down over time and cause the product to go bad.
 Preservatives in all make-up break down over time though, so even a powdered eyeshadow palette isn't recommended for use past the three-year mark.

 What happens if you use expired eyeshadow?